dneup/HSABot/README.md

 To use the prototype in the browser on a Mac:

-*  Open command promt and run .../ChatScript/BINARIES/MacChatScript
+*  Open command promt and run .../ChatScript/BINARIES/MacChatScript language=german

 * Install [Xampp-Server](https://www.apachefriends.org/de/index.html) (or something similar)